GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction: Experimental results

-We further report the proportion of Gaussians in \cref{fig:comp-opacity}, showing that 37.6\% of Gaussians in 2DGS have opacity values below 0.5.
-In contrast, our method produces the lowest percentage of transparent Gaussians (2.6\%) and maximizes the number of opaque Gaussians, with 97.1\% having opacity values greater than 0.9, compared to 56.3\% for 2DGS, 88.3\% for GOF, and 90.9\% for GaussianSurfels.
-This distribution aligns with our requirements for learning a reliable SDF from Gaussian primitives.
-GOF~\cite{yu2024gof} filters Gaussians by evaluating their opacity contributions, while GaussianSurfels~\cite{dai2024gsurfel} applies opacity regularization using a bell-shaped exponential function.
-Our approach achieves the highest ratio of opaque Gaussians, delivering comparable reconstruction performance while maintaining compactness without an excessive number of Gaussians.
+\paragraph{Opacity distribution} \Cref{fig:oo3dd} (bottom) shows the opacity distribution across Gaussians.
+In 2DGS, 37.6\% of Gaussians have opacity below 0.5.
+Our method produces only 2.6\% transparent Gaussians and achieves the highest proportion of opaque Gaussians, with 97.1\% having opacity greater than 0.9, compared to 56.3\% for 2DGS, 88.3\% for GOF, and 90.9\% for GaussianSurfels.
+This supports our design, which relies on reliable SDF learning from well-localized, opaque Gaussian centroids.
+GOF filters Gaussians based on opacity contribution, while GaussianSurfels applies a bell-shaped exponential regularization.
+In contrast, our entropy-based approach yields better compactness and higher reconstruction quality.

-Additionally, we compare our method with Neural Singular Hessian (NSH)~\cite{wang2023neuralsingular}, a state-of-the-art method for learning SDFs from point clouds, applied to Gaussian primitives extracted by 2DGS~\cite{huang20242d}, as shown in~\cref{tab:oo3d-d}.
-In this approach to integrating SDF with Gaussian splatting, all Gaussian primitives generated by 2DGS are treated as opaque and with fixed positions, and image supervision is not utilized in geometry reconstruction.
-Consequently, its reconstructed surfaces often exhibit artifacts and lack fine geometric details.

-\paragraph{Results on the OO3D-SL and $\alpha$-NeuS datasets.} The OO3D-SL and $\alpha$-NeuS datasets feature models with strong lighting conditions and (semi-)transparent materials, respectively.
-We observed that lighting variations have little impact to our method, due to the integration of SDF and Gaussian splatting (see ~\cref{fig:teaser} and~\cref{fig:oo3dd}).
-Furthermore, GSurf successfully reconstructs semi-transparent surfaces, as demonstrated in~\cref{fig:trans}, producing smooth geometry.
-In contrast, methods based on TSDF fusion~\cite{huang20242d} or depth-to-3D point conversion with Poisson reconstruction~\cite{dai2024gsurfel} struggle to reconstruct accurate geometry due to unreliable depth information.
-Our method leverages the smoothness of the SDF under direct supervision of Gaussian primitives, eliminating dependency on potentially unreliable depth maps.
-In contrast, both TSDF fusion and Poisson reconstruction from depth points face challenges in accurately reconstructing semi-transparent surfaces.
+\paragraph{Results on OO3D-SL, $\alpha$-NeuS, and RefNeRF} These datasets feature models with strong lighting conditions, as well as semi-transparent and reflective materials.
+As shown in \Cref{fig:teaser} and \Cref{fig:oo3dd}, lighting variation has minimal impact on our method due to the stability provided by integrating SDF with Gaussian splatting.
+In \Cref{fig:trans}, GSurf reconstructs semi-transparent and reflective surfaces more smoothly than other methods.
+TSDF fusion~\cite{huang20242d} and Poisson reconstruction~\cite{dai2024gsurfel} rely on potentially unreliable depth maps and often fail in such scenarios.
+Our method avoids this by supervising the continuous SDF directly via the centroids of Gaussians.
+Following UniSDF~\cite{wang2024unisdf}, we also use reflective viewpoints to model the view-dependent appearance of reflective materials.
+In reflective scenes such as the toaster exterior, our approach produces more realistic rendering compared to 2DGS and GOF, which struggle with rendering artifacts.